 The minimum academic requirements for admission are detailed below.
+Students must take the Medical College of Admissions Test (MCAT) exam prior to matriculation.

-Students must take the Medical College of Admissions Test (MCAT) exam and have the official scores sent to AACOMAS.
 MCAT test scores are valid for three years from the original date.
+This determination is made by the date of submission of the primary AACOMAS application.